MultisampledNight/flow/src/doc/workflow.typ

 = Application

+The general high-level algorithm I use this with is the following:

++ *Initialize* via a spark that piques interest in a topic.
+  - Sometimes it's a cool talk on https://media.ccc.de.
+  - Sometimes it's a friend telling a story.
+  - Sometimes it's having to look into a complicated problem.
++ *Gather* external resources to use as roots.
++ *Extract* relevant information out of the roots into new vertices.
++ *Condense* existing vertices into new vertices.
+  - Note that _all_ vertices can be used as sources.
++ *Refine* until a satisfying yield is reached.
+  - By condensing ever further.
+  - Possibly also gathering and extracting new roots if needed.

+In an ideal world,
+one would would have infinitely much time for every step.
+Realistically though,
+one will need to weigh off time investments.

+For example,
+if it's known one has a presentation of a paper at some point, then the presentation and paper should both be yields, ideally.
+Things never go clean though
+— so it's okay if it doesn't work out.

 The theoretical model is nice and all, but most of the time I actually don't have it in my mind.
 Instead, at the bottom of a note is usually a section `References` or `Resources` where I put all links, talks and notes this is an effect of into without thinking too much of them as roots.